Information & Policies

 This policy applies to all staff - teaching and support staff.

-- The School will promote, through work in tutor groups and lessons, an awareness of how to respond to bullying and awareness that bullying is unacceptable.
-Curriculum opportunities will be used, particularly in PSHE and Citizenship, and ELSA sessions as well as targeted intervention groups through our Flexible Learning Centre (FLC).
+1. The School will promote, through work in tutor groups and lessons, an awareness of how to respond to bullying and awareness that bullying is unacceptable.
+Curriculum opportunities will be used, particularly in the tutor programme (Yr7 community lunch, MyWorld, Head of Year assemblies), and ELSA sessions as well as targeted intervention groups through our Hub.

-- In the case of a member of staff witnessing an act of bullying - intervene to secure the safety and well-being of the bullied party and report the incident to the victim’s Head of House/Year or a senior member of staff.
+- In the case of a member of staff witnessing an act of bullying - intervene to secure the safety and well-being of the bullied party and report the incident to the victim’s Head of Year (or the SLT line manager when the Head of Year is absent from school)

-- In the case of a member of staff having an incident of bullying reported to him/her by a student he/she will make a brief note of the incident and refer it – without delay – to the victim’s Head of House/Year or to a senior teacher.
+- In the case of a member of staff having an incident of bullying reported to him/her by a student he/she will make a brief note of the incident and refer it – without delay – to the victim’s Head of Year (or the SLT line manager when the Head of Year is absent from school)

-- within one full working day investigate the matter and, if satisfied that a student is responsible for bullying, give a clear warning (and record a SIMS behaviour entry) that all future instances of bullying must stop or serious consequences will follow and detentions may be set, and
+- within two full working days, investigate the matter and, if satisfied that a student is responsible for bullying, give a clear warning (and record a SIMS behaviour entry) that all future instances of bullying must stop or serious consequences in line with the schools behaviour policy will follow (e.g. After School Reflections, Personal Reflection Room), and

 - communicate to the parents/guardians of both the victim and the bully outlining the procedures taken and offering the parents/guardians the opportunity to discuss the incident, and

-- report the incident to the victim’s Head of House/Year or to a senior teacher and the bully’s tutor and Head of House/Year.
+- report the incident to the Head of Year of both the victim and the perpetrator

-- When in receipt of a report of bullying a Head of House/Year will, within one working day:
+5. When in receipt of a report of bullying a Head of Year will, within two working days:

-- ensure the incident is entered in the student’s SIMS Behaviour Log.
+- ensure the incident is entered in the perpetrators SIMS Behaviour Log

-- liaise with the Tutors of the bully and the victim.
+- liaise with the Tutors of the bully and the victim, ensuring all relevant details are shared

-- In addition the Head of House/Year may decide to report the incident to a senior teacher to consider further action.
+- In addition the Head of Year may decide to report the incident to their SLT line manager to consider further action

-- When in receipt of a report of bullying from a Head of House/Year, a senior teacher will:
+6. When in receipt of a report of bullying from a Head of Year, a senior teacher will:

 - ensure that the allegations of bullying are substantiated.
-The bully’s previous record with respect to bullying will be reviewed taking into account all previous entries and associated sanctions and, on the basis of this, a Senior Staff Detention (SSD), Saturday Morning Detention (SMD), Internal Isolation or a fixed term exclusion (FTE) of the student from School may be considered.
+The bully’s previous record with respect to bullying will be reviewed taking into account all previous entries and associated sanctions and, on the basis of this, further higher level sanctions may be applied in line with the schools behaviour policy

 Responses to Bullying